Perched high on a ridge above the northern bank of the Garonne River stands the ‘most beautiful village’ of Auvillar.

 Where is Auvillar, France?
 Find it on Google maps

-Auvillar is located 434.8 kilometres (271.8 miles) along the traditional Chemin de Saint-Jacques path and an easy twenty-kilometre (twelve-mile), or one day’s walk, from the previous town of Moissac.
+Auvillar is located 434.8 kilometres (271.8 miles) along the traditional Chemin de Saint-Jacques path and an easy 21 kilometre (13 mile), or one day’s walk, from the previous town of Moissac.

-My preferred route follows the variante from Figeac through the Célé valley which increases the distance to 455.7 kilometres (284.8 miles)—a twenty-four day walk from the starting point of Le Puy-en-Velay.
-You’ll find all the information you need about both routes here.
+My preferred route follows the variante from Figeac through the Célé valley which increases the distance to 455.7 kilometres (284.8 miles)—a twenty-six day walk from the starting point of Le Puy-en-Velay.
+Read more to learn all you need to know about both routes.

 Click through to find my suggested itinerary for all five stages of the walk